Unsupervised model-free representation learning: Introduction

-From a different perspective, if $X_i$ are independent and identically distributed and, instead of the time-series dependence (which is absent in this case), we want to preserve as much as possible of the information about another sequence of variables (labels) $Y_1,\dots,Y_n$, then one can arrive at the information bottleneck method~\cite{Tishby:99}.
+From a different perspective, if $X_i$ are independent and identically distributed and, instead of the time-series dependence (which, of course, is absent in this case), we want to preserve as much as possible of the information about another sequence of variables (labels) $Y_1,\dots,Y_n$, then one can arrive at the information bottleneck method~\cite{Tishby:99}.
 The information bottleneck method can, in turn, be seen as a generalization of the rate-distortion theory of Shannon \cite{Shannon:59}.
-Applied to dynamical systems, the information bottleneck method can be formulated \cite{Creutzig:09} as follows: minimize $I(\text{past; representation}) -\beta I(\text{representation; future})$, where $\beta$ is a parameter.
-A related idea is that of causal states \cite{Shalizi:01}: two histories belong to the same causal state iff they give the same conditional distribution over futures.
-What distinguishes the approach of this work from those described, is that we never have to consider the probability distribution of the input time series $X_i$ directly~--- only through the distribution of the representations $f(X_i)$.
+While the classical formulation of the information bottleneck method deals with i.i.d.\ data, the concept had been applied to dependent data as well.
+Thus, applied to dynamical systems, the information bottleneck method can be formulated \cite{Creutzig:09} as follows: minimize $I(\text{past; representation}) -\beta I(\text{representation; future})$, where $\beta$ is a parameter.
+A related idea is that of causal states \cite{Shalizi:01}: two histories belong to the same causal state if and only if they give the same conditional distribution over futures.
+What distinguishes the approach of this work from those described is that we never have to consider the probability distribution of the input time series $X_i$ directly~--- only through the distribution of the representations $f(X_i)$.
 Thus, modelling or estimating $X_i$ is not required; this is particularly important for empirical estimates.

 For the control problem, to relate the proposed approach to others, first observe that in the case of an MDP, in the ``ideal'' scenario, that is, in the case when there exists a function $f:\cX\to\cY$ such that $(X_i)_{i\in\N}$ are conditionally independent given $(f(X_i))_{i\in\N}$, then for any states $x,x'\in\cX$ for which $f(x)=f(x')$ all the transition probabilities are the same.
 In other words, states $x,x'\in\cX$ for which $f(x)=f(x')$ are equivalent in a very strong sense, and the function $f$ can be viewed as state aggregation.
 Generalizations of this equivalence and aggregation (in the presence of rewards or costs) are studied in the bisimulation and homomorphism literature \cite{Givan:03,Ferns:06,Taylor:09,Ravindran:03}.
 The main difference of our approach (besides the absence of rewards) is in the treatment of approximate (non-ideal) cases and in the way we propose to find the representation (aggregation) functions.
 In bisimulation this is approached via a metric on the state space defined using a distance between the transition (and reward) probability distributions, which then has to be estimated \cite{Ferns:06,Taylor:09}.
 In our approach, all that has to be estimated concerns the representations $f(X)$, rather than the observations (states) $X$ themselves.